-Packed with natural wonders, stunning landscapes, and captivating wildlife, Yellowstone National Park is a dreamland for both professional and amateur photographers.
+Packed with natural wonders, stunning landscapes, and captivating wildlife, Yellowstone National Park is a photography dreamland for both professionals and amateurs.
 No matter which part of the park you decide to visit, you’ll find great photo ops around every corner.

-Before we get started, here are a few general tips for photographing Yellowstone.
+Before we get started, here are a few general tips for photography at Yellowstone.

 - Study a map of the park before you arrive to learn where your must-see spots are located and get a feel for how long it takes to travel around its 3,500 square miles.

 - Know when sunrise and sunset are and plan where you’d like to be at those times when the light is perfect and the animals are most active.

 - Be present.
 In the quest for the perfect photo, it’s easy to lose sight of the wild beauty that surrounds you.
 Don’t forget to put your camera down from time to time in order to fully experience nature’s beauty.